redis/docs/content/integrate/redisvl/overview/install.md

 $ pip install redisvl
 ```

-RedisVL comes with a few dependencies that are automatically installed, however, a few dependencies
+RedisVL comes with a few dependencies that are automatically installed.
+However, a few dependencies
 are optional and can be installed separately if needed:

 ```bash